bio2ds-ucm/stromal-remodeling-egfr-nsclc/README.md

 1. Place the data files under `Data/` following the layout described in [`Data/README.md`](Data/README.md).
 2. Run the scripts in `Scripts/1_Data_processing/` (cohort-specific) to obtain the processed expression objects.
-3. Run the scripts in `Scripts/2_Data_analyses/` to perform GSEA, biomarker discovery, signature development and validation.
+3. Run the scripts in `Scripts/2_Data_analyses/` to perform the analyses included in the study.
 4. Run the scripts in `Scripts/3_Figure_generation/` and `Scripts/4_Table_generation/` to produce the manuscript figures and tables.

 All scripts use paths relative to the repository root, so they should be executed with the repository as the working directory.